 Read the text "Food".
-Marion shares he thoughts about food.
+Marion shares her thoughts about food.

 Write 3 words into each gap.

-3. It seems to work for , but I haven’t tried it myself anyway.
+3. It seems my friend anyway, but I haven’t tried it myself anyway.